SuperOfficeDocs/superoffice-docs/docs/api/archive-providers/metadata.md

 `List<ArchiveEntityInfo> columns = provider.GetAvailableEntities();`

-In 6.Web, optional entities cause checkboxes to be shown in the archive toolbar:
+In SuperOffice web, optional entities cause checkboxes to be shown in the archive toolbar:

 ![archive toolbar][img2]